boetiusj/hugo/roadmap.md

 - [ ] hero image to replace About section?
 (Kansas City mural?)
 - [ ] reduce review font size on mobile?
 - [ ] [blog tags like here](https://digitaldrummerj.me/hugo-view-post-grouped-by-category/)
-- [ ] New tags? (paint, color, products, tools & equip, cabinets, interior, exterior,
+- [ ] New tags? (paint, color, products, tools & equip, cabinets, interior, exterior, common misconceptions (caulk all the same, paint and primer in one, ceiling paint as primer, all paint is the same, cheap is as good as expensive),
 - [ ] [External links in a new tab](https://digitaldrummerj.me/hugo-links-to-other-pages/)

 ## Items